yuyenchang/uncertainty_sat/README.md

 # Uncertainty Quantification for Satellite Orbits

 This project provides a model to predict the orbital position of a satellite, specifically the International Space Station (ISS), using Two-Line Element (TLE) data.
-It uses a Recurrent Neural Network (RNN) with LSTM layers to predict future satellite positions and includes uncertainty estimation to account for prediction variations.
+It uses a Recurrent Neural Network (RNN) with LSTM layers to predict future satellite positions and includes uncertainty estimation to account for prediction uncertainties.

 ## Table of Contents